"Thanks, Jake," he said, wiping the running snot from the end of his nose. He tried to hand the handkerchief back to me.

 He nodded.
 "I fell in love, Jakey...
 I mean, Jake."

 "Wouldn't be the first time that falling in love caved a man's world in around him.
 But it doesn't always get him wanted for murder."

-Christopher over 3 years ago
+Christopher about 6 years ago

 Wow!
 Thanks, Drew.
 I approach these as if I were writing a screenplay, so that cinematic feel is front and center of my mind when I write these.
 I play out every scene I'm writing on a movie screen in my head.

 I thought that was a very poignant scene, two childhood buddies sitting in the floor of a cheap motel room leaning against the bed trying to figure out their relationship after all these years.

 Quite right, but I would have thought it is usually us, the women who are wanting for murder (well, at least, we do murder men in our heads countless times, hehehe)...